johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 "id": "84d9259e-fd00-4456-83b8-408311ca72cc"}
 ```

-It receives a response back from "nestMicroservice" that looks like this:
+It receives a response back from *nestMicroservice* that looks like this:

 ```bash
 MSG_PAYLOAD: {"err": null,"response": [{ "id": 1, "name":"nestjs.com" }],